-- 93. Variations in commingled recyclate and source-segregated tonnages reflect each districts waste collections approach.
-In Halton, residual waste tonnages are significantly higher than other districts and this is partly because the Council's LACW residual waste along with other districts residual waste is sent to a recycling / WTS facility before being bulked up and sent on for disposal. - 94.
-Actions: The target for year-on-year increases in LACW recycling to 2020 has been missed in recent years, and it is very unlikely a target of 50% will be achieved by 2020.
+- 89. Variations in commingled recyclate and source-segregated tonnages reflect each district's waste collections and reporting approach.
+Knowsley, Liverpool, Sefton and Wirral employ a co-mingled dry recyclables service whereas St.Helens operates a source-segregated collection. - 90.
+In Halton, residual waste tonnages are significantly higher than other districts and this is partly because the Council's LACW residual waste is sent to a recycling / WTS facility for before being bulked up and sent on for disposal.
+Some recyclate may be extracted before it is transferred. - 91.
+Actions: The target for year-on-year increases in LACW recycling to 2020 has not been met in recent years, and the target of 50% is set to be missed in 2020.
 The 5 Year Review will consider the effectiveness of this indicator for monitoring performance of the WLP moving forward.